CorsiDanilo/CorsiDanilo/README.md

 - [Routing protocol for UAV ad-hoc wireless networks using Q-learning](https://github.com/CorsiDanilo/autonomous-networking) (Python, Reinforcement Learning)
 - [Stroke Prediction Model with Machine Learning](https://github.com/CorsiDanilo/fundamentals-of-data-science) (Python, Machine Learning)
 ### Others
-- [SanLo Defence] a tower defence game for the revaluation of the San Lorenzo district (Rome) where I mainly worked on the development of the fronted (https://sanloproject.it/) (C#, Unity)
+- [SanLo Defence](https://sanloproject.it/) - a tower defence game for the revaluation of the San Lorenzo district (Rome) where I mainly worked on the development of the fronted (C#, Unity)
 - [GeneroCity](https://www.generocity.it/) - a smart parking application developed by the Gamification Lab, a "Sapienza University of Rome" Computer Science department laboratory where I mainly worked on the development of the fronted (Android Studio, Java)

 # :handshake: Contact